douglatornell/2014-09-25-ubc/novice/python-eoas/01-weather.md

 <div>
 <p>That looks like progress and looks like what we expect.</p>
 <p>One remaining issue</p>
 <p>The degree symbol in the data file has been mangled.
-This is because pandas is not using the correct encoding.
-From trial and error we find that EC is using Windows encoding : ISO-8859-1</p>
+This is because we have not told pandas what encoding to use for non-ASCII characters.
+From trial and error we find that EC is using Windows encoding : <code>ISO-8859-1</code>.</p>
 </div>